bojanmla/Assigment/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: Login animation
+name: User Story
-about: we want animation after succesful login
+about: The template is for creating user stories
 title: ''
 labels: ''
 assignees: ''